-Packaging the technology add-on makes it easy to deploy to other Splunk installs in your organization, or to post to Splunkbase for use in other organizations.
-To package a technology add-on you only need to provide some simple documentation an compress the files.
+Packaging the add-on makes it easy to deploy to other Splunk installs in your organization, or to post to Splunkbase for use in other organizations.
+To package an add-on you only need to provide some simple documentation an compress the files.

-Now that the technology add-on is complete, we create a
+Now that the add-on is complete, we create a

-Package up the Blue Coat technology add-on by converting it into a zip archive named
+Package up the Blue Coat add-on by converting it into a zip archive named